-If you are from a country where you have undergone persecution, or you have a well-founded fear of being persecuted if you return to that country, you may decide to seek either refugee protection from the U.S. (if you are currently overseas) or asylum (if you are currently in the United States).
+If you are from a country where you have undergone persecution, or you have a well-founded fear of being persecuted if you return to that country in the future, you may decide to seek either refugee protection from the U.S. (if you are currently overseas) or asylum (if you are currently in the United States).

-To establish eligibility for asylum or refugee status, you must prove you are either the victim of past persecution or you have a well-founded fear of future persecution.
+In brief, this means showing that you are either the victim of past persecution or you have a well-founded fear of future persecution.
 In the case of past persecution, you must prove that you were persecuted in your home country or last country of residence.

 The persecution must have been based on at least one of five grounds, either your:

 Also, the fact that you are suffering economically is not, by itself, considered a reason for granting refugee or asylee status.
 Nor is it enough if someone has a grudge against you, or has committed crimes against you for random or personal reasons.

 If you have not actually suffered persecution in the past, you can still qualify for political asylum or refugee status if you have a genuine fear of future persecution in your home country or last country of residence.

 Again, a “central” reason for your persecution must be your race, religion, nationality, membership in a particular social group, or political opinion.
 You do not have to prove that you are likely to be singled out for persecution from the members of a generally persecuted group.
 You need only show a pattern or practice, where groups of persons who are similar to you are being persecuted.
 Then, you must show that you either belong to or would be identified with the persecuted group.

 No, the persecution does not only need to come from your country’s government or other authorities (such as police or security forces).
 Refugee law also recognizes persecution by groups that the government is unable to control, such as guerrillas, warring tribes or clans, paramilitary group, or organized vigilantes.

 A subjective fear means that you, personally, really do fear returning to your country of origin.
 An objective fear means that you can demonstrate facts, based on objective sources of evidence or your and other witnesses’ persuasive, credible testimony, that any reasonable person would fear persecution in your position.

 If you suffered severe persecution in the past, you are presumed to face future persecution as well.
 But the U.S. government may try to argue that your country is now considered safe to return to.

-If that happens, you may still be able to successfully apply for asylum in the United States.
+If that happens, you might still be able to successfully apply for asylum in the United States.
 Something called “humanitarian asylum” allows you to receive asylum if you can demonstrate “compelling reasons for being unwilling or unable to return to the country arising out of the severity of the past persecution” or “there is a reasonable possibility that [you] may suffer other serious harm upon removal to that country.”
 (See 8 C.F.R. § 208.13(b)(iii)(A).)